hackersifu/machine-learning-notes/README.md

 If we're talking about grades, we might be looking at pass-fail scores; maybe it's curved so that half the class (those with scores above the median) passes and the rest fail.

+BayesianRidge - need to know what this is

 # Lab 2 Notes - Neural Networks